mui/material-ui/docs/data/base/getting-started/customization/customization.md

 The multitude of options can be overwhelming, especially if you're new to MUI Base.
 How to decide which one to use, then?

-The first decision to make is whether to use unstyled components vs. hooks.
+The first decision to make is whether to use unstyled components or hooks.
 Hooks are better suited for making component libraries that can be further customized.
 For example, our own Joy UI is implemented using hooks from MUI Base.
-We also use hooks in several Material UI components and we intend to use them more extensively in the future.
+Hooks also serve as the basis for several Material UI components, and future versions of the library will use them even more extensively.

-If you don't need to make your component library customizable (e.g. you don't expose the `slotProps`), the unstyled components may be a better option thanks to their simplicity.
+If you don't need to make your component library customizable (for instance, by exposing `slotProps`), then the unstyled components may be a better option thanks to their simplicity.
-After choosing unstyled components, there is one more decision to make - how to style them.
+After choosing unstyled components, there is one more decision to make: how to style them.
 The answer depends on the styling solution used in the project:

 ### Plain CSS, Sass, Less

-...or anything else that compiles to CSS
+...or anything else that compiles to CSS:

 You can either [style the components using the built-in classes](#applying-custom-css-rules) or [specify your own classes](#customizing-slots-props) and reference them in your stylesheets.

 ### CSS Modules

-The simplest approach here is to [specify custom classes using the `slotProps`](#customizing-slots-props).
+When working with [CSS Modules](https://github.com/css-modules/css-modules), the simplest approach is to [specify custom classes using `slotProps`](#customizing-slots-props), as shown below:

 ```tsx
 import clsx from 'clsx';